oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

           type: MyTypeRez
         implementation: scripts/my.py
 ```
+The following snippet defines the same function as the example above,
-Same as the above, but in compact notation:
+but in compact notation:
 ```
 functions:
   my_func_with_different_argument_types: